Personal Injury Lawsuits after a DUI Crash

 Call us to find out how much your case is worth and how to maximize the monetary damages you receive.
 Never talk to the insurance company about your injuries or how the crash occurred until you have an attorney representing your interests in the civil case.

-Hopefully, the at-fault driver has insurance policy limits sufficient to cover all of your damages.
-In many of these cases, the insurance company will just settle the case for those policy limits and that settlement might come very early in the case.
+Hopefully, the at-fault driver’s insurance policy limits are sufficient to cover all of your damages.
+In many of these cases, the insurance company will just settle the case for those policy limits, and that settlement might come very early in the case.

 If the at-fault driver was allegedly under the influence of drugs or alcohol, the alcohol exclusion provision in the insurance policy might impact the claim.